usds/SME-QA-Website/pages/phases/reviewing-resumes/sme-instructions.md

 3. Write a 1-4 sentence note explaining whether applicants move forward or not.
 For example:
 > “Does Not Move Forward (`{ROLE}`): Kevin’s resume does not show the communications/collaboration competency at the level required for this position because it contains significant spelling and grammatical errors.”

-## Guidelines For Conducting Your Resume Reviews
+## Guidelines for Conducting SME Resume Reviews

 As you review resumes, keep these points in mind: